-Addition of effective microbes and paddy straw (carboneous source and bulking agent) was instrumental in securing a stable end product in terms of attaining a higher peak compost temperature during both the seasons: winter and summer.
+Addition of effective microbes and paddy straw (carboneous source and bulking agent) was instrumental in securing a stable end product in terms of attaining a higher peak compost temperature during both the seasons.
 Consequently the effective microbes and paddy straw also enhanced the composting process in terms of mineralization of nitrogen, phosphorus and potassium bio-manure content.